Back to all events listing

 SolarSpeeder - The Race:

 Each competitor will be able to run their SolarSpeeder three times, and the best run used for determining the winner.
-In the case that more than one SolarSpeeder successfully passes through the target opening, these will be entered in a run-off where the competitors will each have a single attempt to pass through the target opening.

-Printable version of this Page. | Mail this Page to a friend. | Subscribe to our mailing list!
+Printable version of this Page. | Subscribe to our mailing list!